westerndigitalcorporation/spdm-utils/README.md

 ## Build with specific transports enabled

-`spdm-utils` suppports building the binary with two transport options, `doe` and `nvme`.
+`spdm-utils` suppports building the binary with three transport options, `doe`, `scsi` and `nvme`.
 Which means you can install only the dependencies needed by those transports and build the binary as below.
 Note, we enable other transports that do not have external dependecies.

 ```shell
 # To build with PCI DoE transport support